How does a virtual keypad work?

 What is an event?

 An event is a scheduled one-time or recurring program that launches a scene at a desired time.
-For example, if you plan a romantic dinner, you can schedule an event to automatically start a scene which dims the lights for the dinner.
+For example, if you plan a romantic dinner, you can schedule an event to automatically start a scene that dims the lights for dinner.

 How many scenes and events can be created using ClareVue Lighting devices?